margaretmf/margaretmf.github.io/keycreativewriting.md

 ## the cherry on top ##
 sudaes are better with the cherry on top
-<br> and gingerbread houses with the gum drops
+<br> and gingerbread houses with a few gum drops
 <br> cookies are better with chocolate chips baked in
 <br> and cake's better with thick icing, not thin